-- (2) A minimum of two (2) years of project management experience with a USG foreign affairs agency, international assistance organization, or non-government organization, in community development, mediation/arbitration, conflict resolution, democracy and governance, international law, human rights activities, and/or political analysis; and - (3) A minimum of three (3) months of overseas experience in a developing country.
+- (2) Minimum of two (2) years of project management experience with a U.S. Government foreign affairs agency, international assistance organization, or non-government organization in community development, mediation/arbitration, conflict resolution, democracy and governance, international law, human rights activities, and/or political analysis; - (3) Minimum of three (3) months of overseas experience in a developing country.

-(1) A Bachelor's Degree with a minimum of five (5) years of progressively responsible work experience;
+(1) Bachelor's Degree with a minimum of five (5) years of work experience;